The product of nonabelian simple groups and dihedral groups: Proof of Theorem

+Throughout this section, let $X=GD$ be a product group of a nonabelian simple group $G$ and a dihedral group $D$.
+Set $D=\lg a\rg \rtimes\lg b\rg$, where $\langle b \rangle$ has order 2.
+For a convenience, {\it the product group of a nonabelian simple group and a dihedral group} is abbreviated as {\it PSDG}.
+In other words, a group $X$ is {\it PSDG} if $X$ has a factorization $X=GD$ with a nonabelian simple group $G$ and a dihedral group $D$.

 3mm Since $G_X\unlhd G$ and $G$ is a nonabelian simple group, we get that $G_X$ is either $G$ or 1.
-Suppose that $G_X=G$.
-Then $G\lhd X$, that is the former of Theorem~\ref{main1}.
-Since $X=G\rtimes D$ and $G$ is a nonabelian simple group, we know $G\char X$.
-So in what follows, we assume that $G_X=1$.
+If $G_X=G$, that is $G\unlhd X$, then $G\character X$ as $G$ is a nonabelian simple group and $G/G_X$ is soluble, which is the former case of Theorem~\ref{main1}.
+So in what follows, we assume $G_X=1$.